-Germany: Man drives vehicle into pedestrians, shot by police
+One dead, 2 injured in Germany car attack

 Story highlights

-(CNN)A man armed with a knife was shot and injured by police Saturday after he drove a car into a group of pedestrians in Heidelberg, Germany, local police said.
+(CNN)One person is dead and two others injured after a man drove a car into a group of pedestrians near a bakery stand in Heidelberg, German police said.

-Three people were injured, one seriously, Mannheim police said.
-After driving his car into the group, the suspect tried to flee the scene and was then shot by officers.
-The suspect was seriously injured and taken to the hospital.

-The crash occurred near a bakery stand in a central square of Heidelberg, police said.

-The Mannheim police are leading the investigation since its police district merged with that of nearby Heidelberg.
+The 73-year-old man who died is a German national, Mannheim police spokesman Lars Rimmelspacher said.

+An Austrian woman, 32, and a 29-year-old woman from Bosnia-Herzegovina also suffered injuries, but were treated on site and released, according to the spokesman.

+There are no indications so far that the incident is terror-related, he said.

+Police shot the 35-year-old German suspect, and he's undergoing treatment for serious injuries at a local hospital.

-Heidelberg sits along the Neckar River in southwest Germany about 88 kilometers (54 miles) south of Frankfurt.
-It is home to Heidelberg University, the oldest university in Germany.
+Heidelberg sits along the Neckar River in southwest Germany, about 90 kilometers (56 miles) south of Frankfurt.

-The incident comes as Germans are still reeling from the deadly attack at a Berlin Christmas market.
-Twelve people died and 48 were injured when a tractor-trailer barreled into the crowded market December 19.
+The incident comes as Germans are still reeling from the deadly attack at a Berlin Christmas market in December.
+Twelve people died and 48 others were injured when a tractor-trailer barreled into the crowded market.

 The driver of that truck, Anis Amri, was later killed in a shootout with police in Milan, Italy.